alundiak/skype-bot/README.md

 ## CORS
 - https://github.com/expressjs/cors fro NodeJS
 - https://stackoverflow.com/questions/38317973/no-access-control-allow-origin-header-with-microsoft-online-auth
-Looks like hosting on Heroku or from localhost resuires Azure deployment.
+Looks like hosting on Heroku or from localhost requires Azure deployment.
 >Your not going to be able to run that from the client.
 Part of the CORS setup requires that microsoftonline.com adds your domain to their CORS supported whitelist.
 I would suggest that you make a call a service on your server, which then makes the request server to server.

 - https://github.com/Microsoft/BotBuilder/issues/3510
 Looks like people use POST requests to `api/messages` URL.